wahasa/Manjaro/README.md

 Close app termux-x11

-In session 2 (arch), run this command
+In session 2 (mnjaro), run this command
 > Click Ctrl+c, enter (2X)

 In session 1 (termux), run this command